steveblue/angular2-rollup/README.md

 To build your application, run:

-* `NODE_ENV=prod npm start`
+* `npm run build:prod`

-You can now go to `/dist` and deploy that to your server!
+You can now go to `/build` and deploy that to your server!

 # FAQ

 #### Do I need to add script / link tags into index.html ?

 Yes, as of right now this starter package will not handle this for you.
 The typical Angular 2 dependencies have been added already.
 Configure more dependencies to be included in your web app in `paths.config.js`.
-A script runs that copies each dependency from `node_modules` into `/dist/lib` (or wherever you specify in the config).
+A script runs that copies each dependency from `node_modules` into `/build/lib` (or wherever you specify in the config).
 You can then reference the library in `src/public/index.html` like so:

 ```
     <script src="/lib/zone.js/dist/zone.js"></script>